isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1988.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-N.A.
+Direct Purchase

 ### Support Level
-Up to  for SMEs <br>
+Up to 70% for SMEs <br>
-Up to Direct Purchase for non-SMEs
+N.A. for non-SMEs

 ### Things to Note
-N.A.
+Specifications:
+- Able to pack products in round or odd shapes.
+- Must be able to run shrinking polyolefin films.
+- Min. output capacity of 15 metres per minute.
+- Handles product dimensions of 80mm (L) x 60mm (W) x 20mm (H) and above.
+- Installation and maintenance costs are not supported.

 ### Contact Information
 N.A.